 Under most Travelers policies, covered personal property losses are settled based on actual cash value at the time of loss, but not more than the reasonable amount required to repair or replace the damaged item.
 In most instances, actual cash value is the reasonable cost to repair or replace the damaged item, less a deduction for depreciation.

-Optional Endorsements Available
+Optional Scheduled Personal Property Available

 - Money or related property, coins and certain precious metals.